Yaya-Cout/Nwagyu/src/reference/tutorial/11-maps.md

 for (initial code; condition to reenter the loop; code to be executed at each iteration) {}
 ```

-The initial code is where you initialize your variable with it's type (`x` for
+The initial code is where you initialize your variable with its type (`x` for
 example).
 The condition is simply a condition like a while loop.
 The third
 expression is where you increment your variable.